Araaha/araaha.github.io/content/blog/zsh-perf.md

 # Organizing ZSH
 Originally, I had a `.zshrc` with hundreds of lines.
 I managed to reduce it to just 32.
-In my opinion, making use of `$ZDOTDIR` to place your zsh config in one folder.
+You can use `$ZDOTDIR` to place your zsh config in a dedicated folder.
 In any case, I have mine exported as
 ```sh
 export ZDOTDIR=/home/araaha/.config/zsh
 ```
 in `/etc/zsh/zshenv`.
-That way, my `.zshrc` doesn't clog up `$HOME`.
+That way, `$HOME` is kept uncluttered.
 The layout is as follows:
 ```sh
 zsh
  ├─ modules